Pledge your support here for the nomination of Hawker Culture in Singapore for UNESCO’s Representative List of Intangible Cultural Heritage today!

 Goals of Nomination

-Through the nomination of hawker culture, we hope to:
+Through the nomination of Hawker Culture in Singapore, we hope to:

 - Contribute to diverse cultures of the world, and for Singapore’s cultural heritage to be recognised with the many cultural practices recognised by UNESCO.